Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation: Results

 \subsection{Symbolic operator benchmark}

 As an external-validity check on whether the capacity demonstrated above is specific to cellular automata, we train an encoder-decoder transformer (same depth: 2 layers, 4 heads, 64-dim, ${\sim}180$K parameters) on compositional chains of two binary operators over 6-bit integers.
-The input is five tokens $(a, b, c, d, u)$; the model predicts the full derivation including intermediate results and operator identities.
+The input is five tokens $(a,b,c,d,u)$, where $(a\,\text{op}_1\,b)\,\text{op}_2\,c=d$ identifies the operator pair; the decoder emits $a\,\text{op}_1\,b=e;\ e\,\text{op}_2\,u=f$ plus the operator identities.
 Seven operators are used (XOR, OR, AND, NOR, NAND, LSHIFT, RSHIFT); one operator pair is held out entirely from training (48 of 49 pairs seen).
 We test all 49 holdout pairs (Appendix~\ref{app:symbolic}, Figure~\ref{fig:coverage}); four are analysed in detail below.
 We select the best checkpoint by peak eval-set performance and report its accuracy on a separate held-out test set of 500 examples per operator pair.